 Clutching a few belongings, some carrying babies or with a scared child in tow, they would stand together side by side with their former enemy.
 Bosnians alongside Serbs, Iraqis alongside Kurds, all registering at the reception desk at the centre.

-As the days went by we began to hear their stories.
-We were ostensibly there to try to get the refugees involved in some kind of social activities which frankly was never going to be the outcome of this project.
+As the days went by, we began to hear their stories.
+We were ostensibly there to try to get the refugees involved in some kind of social activities, but frankly this was never going to be the outcome of this project.
 It became ever more clear that these people just wanted someone to listen to their story and, through us, to tell the world about their plight.

 And the stories were shocking.
 And most of all very very sad.
 They were the stories of lives and families torn apart, uprooted and destroyed.